 The government documents include photocopies of papers retrieved from Jonestown that include personnel files and member profiles; financial and medical inventories and records; affidavits, letters, and diaries written by Peoples Temple members; contact information between Jonestown and various countries; and documents of contact between Peoples Temple and various U.S. government agencies.
 In addition to the documents retrieved at Jonestown, there are documents and files prepared by the FBI after the November 18 mass deaths, such as autopsy reports and fingerprint identification documents.

 The collection has been inventoried and described in a Finding Aid held in Special Collections and University Archives at SDSU’s Library and Information Access.
 The Finding Aid is also available on the Special Collections’ website here.
 It is fully searchable by keyword or simple browsing.
-The collection can also be discovered through the Library’s public access catalog here as well as through the California State University Directory of Special Collections here.

 Furthermore, a Personal Name Index has been prepared to facilitate further research of the audiotapes and transcripts.
 The Index allows a researcher to find the transcript and tape on which an individual’s name is mentioned.
 The Index has also been posted to the Special Collections’ website here.